mosip/mosip-infra/deployment/v3/external/msg_gateway/README.md

 # Email and SMS gateways

-The information of your Email and SMS is created here.
+The information of your Email and SMS gateways is created here.
 Create these configmaps and secrets before installing Config Server.

 Run
 ```sh